darrylwest/secure-s3-backup/docs/backup-prd.md

 ## 2. Core Features

-This CLI application reads a configuration file to 1) establish polices and 2) defines the files that need to be backed up using policies.
-The backup configuation should be JSON or toml to make it easy for the DevOps person to update.
+This CLI application reads a configuration file to 1) establish polices and 2) define files that need to be backed up using policies.
+The backup configuation should be JSON or toml to make it easy for DevOps to update.
 Backup scripts are usually triggered by `cron` or some other scheduling application.

 ### 2.1 Application starup

 On startup the application reads its configuration file from a standard location, or specified in a local .env file or env setting.
-The standard locaiont is a config folder with either config.json or config.toml in the folder.
+The standard locaion is a config folder with either config.json or config.toml in the folder.
 If the configuration is not located or can't be parsed an error will be logged and the application quits.

 ### 2.2 Configuration Process